 Hey guys!
-I figured it was about time you got to read the first chapter of Trinian, An Epic Fantasy!
+I figured it was about time you got to read the Prologue of Trinian, An Epic Fantasy!

 I’m so excited to share this with you – I’m at a loss for words.
 This novel has been 12 years in the making, and it blows my mind that it’s so close to it’s release date.

 This chapter lays out the god’s plans, and introduces us to the villain.
 All the fun world-building!